Dixie (song): In popular culture

 The song added a new idiom to the American lexicon, whistling Dixie, meaning "to "engage in unrealistically rosy fantasizing".
 An example provided by The American Heritage Dictionary of the English Language is, "If you think mass transportation is going to replace the automobile I think you're whistling Dixie."

 "Dixie" is sampled in the film scores of a great many American feature films, often to signify Confederate troops and the American Civil War.
 For example, Max Steiner quotes the song in the opening scene of his late 1930s score to Gone with the Wind as a down-beat nostalgic instrumental to set the scene and Ken Burns makes use of instrumental versions in his 1990 documentary The Civil War.
 In 1943, Bing Crosby's film Dixie (a biopic of Dan Emmett) features the song and it formed the centerpiece of the finale.
 Crosby never recorded the song commercially.

 The soundtracks of cartoons featuring Southern characters like Foghorn Leghorn often play "Dixie" to quickly set the scene.
-On the television series The Dukes of Hazzard, which takes place in a fictional county in Georgia, the musical car horn of the General Lee plays the initial twelve notes of the melody from the song.
+On the television series The Dukes of Hazzard, which takes place in a fictional county in Georgia, the musical car horn of the "General Lee" plays the initial twelve notes of the melody from the song.
 Sacks and Sacks argue that such apparently innocent associations only further serve to tie "Dixie" to its blackface origins, as these comedic programs are, like the minstrel show, "inelegant, parodic [and] dialect-ridden".
-On the other hand, Poole sees the "Dixie" car horn, as used on the General Lee from the TV show and mimicked by white Southerners, as another example of the song's role as a symbol of "working-class revolt".
+On the other hand, Poole sees the "Dixie" car horn as another example of the song's role as a symbol of "working-class revolt".